andybowar/flexion-uom-validation/README.md

 Running the application:
 ===
-* In the command line, navigate to the directory of this project and run `./mvnw clean install`
+* Navigate to the directory of this project and run `./mvnw clean install`
-* Run the project by running `./mvnw spring-boot:run` in the command line
+* Run the project with `./mvnw spring-boot:run`

 Using the application
 ---
 #### This application features the ability to evaluate a student's guess as to the conversion of one unit of measure to another (e.g. 0 Celsius converts to 32 Fahrenheit)
 * The application has one endpoint which can be tested in Swagger at http://localhost:8080/swagger-ui/index.html
-* The application also has a basic web page which can be found [here](./scripts/front-end/index.html).
+* The application also has a basic front end which can be found [here](./scripts/front-end/index.html).
+  * To load the FE, navigate to [http://localhost:63342/flexion/scripts/front-end/index.html](http://localhost:63342/flexion/scripts/front-end/index.html) in a browser

 Notes on functionality
 ---